 Most businesses have a web presence now and people will expect to be able to type your business name into their search bar and find your business.

-The .com and .co.uk remain the most popular domain name suffices, so if you’re able to secure both – this will protect your company’s identity.
+The .com and .co.uk remain the most popular domain names, so if you can secure both, this will protect your company’s identity.

 Have a look on one of the big domain name providers’ sites, such as GoDaddy (we use them for all of our domains).